-The “Threatened” series represents the global threat to our natural environment including our human population.
-When I began the mask assemblages, the EPA had launched its attack on protections that included national parks, water, and creatures such as butterflies and bees.
-The US is now alone in the world refusing to sign the Paris Climate Agreement.
-US science deniers make and implement policy despite Mother Nature’s warnings with record-breaking rising temperatures, hurricanes, and wildfires.
-I was almost finished with the mask “Bye, Bye Beez” when we had to evacuate our home in Santa Rosa because of the wildfires rapidly sweeping across Northern California.
-These are the largest wildfires our country has ever known with acres and acres of devastation.
-While evacuated, my husband Ken and I walked along a wildlife trail in San Rafael, CA. on a sunny, non-smoky day.
+I had begun working on masks when on October 9, 2017, we were ordered to evacuate our Santa Rosa home because of wildfires rapidly sweeping across Northern California.
+While waiting to hear if our home survived, my husband Ken and I walked along a wildlife trail on the first clear day.
 I was compelled to make visages with the natural materials at hand.
 It was freeing to work in this temporal manner…to let the winds and the weather alter my art after I left.
-At this point, I didn’t know if my home would survive the fires that were gaining in unprecedented scope and momentum.
 I needed to divest myself of attachment to tangible things.
 The only records of this site art are the photos I took.
-When we returned safely to our home, I walked familiar paths and beaches to continue to work in this spontaneous way…inviting nature to present anthropomorphic images to me.
-Before I created the mask “Inferno”, I was compelled to roam the burn sites to see and smell the ash.
-I need to be a witness and record on camera the ghost-like images as evidence of the once normal lives there.
+When we returned safely, I walked familiar paths and beaches to continue to work in this spontaneous way—inviting nature to present anthropomorphic images to me.
+The masks “Fire & Fury” and “Scorched Earth” were the direct outcome of the fire experience.
+I roamed burn sites to see and smell the ash.
+I needed to witness and record on camera the ghost-like images as evidence of the once normal lives there.

-My art will most likely continue to be influenced by the North Bay disastrous fires along with the scorched earth policies of our present government.
-The constructed masks are created mainly from recycled materials and acrylic paint.
-The on-site art is assembled from a gathering of nearby natural detritus.
-The resulting photo images are printed from a high-quality desktop printer using archival paper and inks.
+The masks are roughly human head size, created mainly from recycled materials and painted.
+I thrive on making art that transcends the cast-offs from thrift stores and detritus found in nature.
+The on-site art is assembled from nearby natural detritus.
+The photo records are printed from a high-quality desktop printer using archival paper and ink.